elizasj/raar/site/content/label.md

 RAAR is a creative ethos not limited to music.
 Each release is tied to an artwork, a poem, a story, a photograph.
 Aiming to be a true gesamtkunstwerk, RAAR pushes boundaries in all creative frontiers.

 Invested in both shedding new light on techno legends and in exposing and uplifiting new talent, RAAR presents fresh work from illustrious figures in the genre and the work of newcomers and emerging artists:

-RAAR001 celebrates a new collaboration in Roijacker, supergroup composed of  Dave Clarke, Black Asteroid and Mr Jones, in addition to LOUISAHHH!!! and Maelstrom’s own ongoing transition into raucous, full throttle rave warfare.

-RAAR002 presents two emerging talents: Swiss-Italian Specialivery works ‘compulsive mental movement’ in both ambient and hypno-techno variations, mystery man Erson Rybod presents black midi for the dance floor.

-RAAR003 is [ --- some info seems to be missing here...]

-With more to come….

 A techno label for punk rockers, a punk rock label for techno-heads, a celebration of the warrior spirit that feeds and inspires innovation and exploration, RAAR is born.